Turkey Pita Sandwiches with Cranberry Salsa

-Leftover Turkey Pitas with Fresh Cranberry Salsa are an absolute treat when you’re looking for something fun to make with leftover turkey!
-These tasty turkey pita sandwiches use My Favorite Low-Carb Pita Bread and Trina’s Fresh Cranberry Salsa!
+Turkey Pita Sandwiches with Cranberry Salsa are an absolute treat when you’re looking for something fun to make with leftover turkey!
+These tasty turkey pitas use My Favorite Low-Carb Pita Bread and Trina’s Cranberry Salsa!

-Yes, I realize you don’t have leftover turkey yet, and you might even still be looking for Thanksgiving Recipes if you haven’t decided what you’re making for the big day.
+Maybe you don’t have leftover turkey yet, and you might even be looking for Thanksgiving Recipes if you haven’t decided what you’re making for the big day.
 But in the funny world of food blogging, I cooked a turkey breast and a whole turkey last week so I’d have leftover turkey for recipe experiments.
 That way I can get them posted before Thanksgiving for people to consider when they do have leftover turkey.

-And although I’ve made a lot of good things through the years using leftover turkey, these Leftover Turkey Pitas with Fresh Cranberry Salsa made with Trina’s Fresh Cranberry Salsa may have just gone to the front of the line for this year.
+And although I’ve made a lot of good things through the years using leftover turkey, these Turkey Pita Sandwiches with Cranberry Salsa made with my friend Trina’s Cranberry Salsa may have just gone to the front of the line for this year.
 I made my leftover turkey into a turkey salad mixture to go in the pitas, but if you didn’t want to bother with that turkey + cranberry salsa + pita bread would also taste pretty fantastic!
-Use Turkey Recipes to find more ideas for leftover turkey.

-The hardest part of making this might be making sure you have some of Trina’s Fresh Cranberry Salsa left over from Thanksgiving.
-(This amazing salsa is one of the things I’m taking to my sister Sandee’s for Thanksgiving this year.)
+The hardest part of making this might be making sure you have some of Trina’s Cranberry Salsa left over from Thanksgiving.
+(This amazing salsa is is sweetened with Monkfruit Sweetener so it’s low in carbs for the small amount you eat in one serving!)

 - Cut up diced leftover turkey into pieces that aren’t too big.